bombbomb/bombbomb-ruby-openapi/docs/TeamsApi.md

 opts = {
   name: "name_example", # String | The name of the team
-  state: "state_example" # String | The status of the login permissions }
+  state: "state_example", # String | The status of the login permissions
+  subteams_can_add_members: true # BOOLEAN | Updates subteam member adding setting on group }

 begin